 Let’s assume you’re still alive or at least conscious, you weren’t choked to death and the exam continues.
 Now for some real fun.
 I and most ENTs want to assess the function of your vocal cords, those two bands of tissue in your larynx that allows you to converse with friends or complain about your ginormous deductible or the absurdity of your $8.99 co-pay.

-To view the vocal cords and confirm they’re moving normally, two things will occur: the doc will grab your tongue, jam a dental mirror down your throat and make you gag, all the while forcing you to say something stupid such as “aaaaa” or “eeeee” which feels impossible to do since your tongue, covered in gauze, is pulled towards your feet.
+To view the vocal cords and confirm they’re moving normally, the doc will grab your tongue, jam a dental mirror down your throat and make you gag, all the while forcing you to say something stupid such as “aaaaa” or “eeeee” which feels impossible to do since your tongue, covered in gauze, is pulled towards your feet.
 Honestly, it’s not that bad and despite the weirdness of it all, most people tolerate this well, though a few “chunks” were blown my way by a few highly gag-prone people.
 Since the larynx is viewed indirectly with a mirror, this exam is also called an indirect laryngoscopy.

 “Why must you put me through this?” you may ask.
 Answer: The nerves that move the vocal cords lie against the backside of the thyroid gland.
 Weakness of a cord could be harbinger of malignancy (ie, a cancer) invading into the nerve.